Assaf Razin: Career

-Razin holds extensive academic experience as a professor at various elite universities in the US, from his permanent base at Tel Aviv University, Israel.
-His first academic job was at the Economics Department of the University of Minnesota, as an assistant professor.
-A year later, he joined Tel Aviv University, which has been his academic homebase throughout his career.
-He has held various visiting appointments at various institutions, including the University of Chicago, Northwestern University, University of Pennsylvania, Harvard, Stanford, University of Minnesota, London School of Economics, the University of Munich, Yale University, and Princeton University.
-Since 2008, he has been a professor emeritus at Tel-Aviv University.
+Razin's first academic job was at the Economics Department of the University of Minnesota, as an assistant professor.
+A year later, he joined Tel Aviv University.
+From 2008 until his death in 2026, he was a professor emeritus at Tel-Aviv University.
 From 2000 to 2015 he held the position of the Friedman Professor of International Economics at Cornell University.

-Razin's academic administrative experience includes an appointment as the chair of the Department of Economics at Tel Aviv University from 1974 to 1976.
+Razin was the chair of the Department of Economics at Tel Aviv University from 1974 to 1976.
 Subsequently, he held the position of dean of the Faculty of Social Sciences at Tel Aviv University from 1981 to 1986, and deputy rector in the early 1990s.
 Among Razin's policy-making engagements, he served in the late 1970s as the chief economic adviser to the Israeli government.
-Throughout his career, he has held diverse advisory appointments at institutions such as the World Bank, International Monetary Fund, Bank of England, and European Central Bank.
+He held advisory appointments at the World Bank, International Monetary Fund, Bank of England, and European Central Bank.